 Butterflies are some of the most beautiful creatures you will see in the summertime.
 You might watch them flutter through your yard now and then in search of sweet nectar.
-You can attract a greater variety of butterflies by making a butterfly feeder to hang in your yard or by planting flowers that butterflies like.
-Be sure to keep a field guide handy so you can identify your visitors!
+But to attract a greater variety of butterflies, use two different methods to make a butterfly feeder.
+Keep a field guide handy so you can identify your visitors!
 (An Audubon guide is a great choice for older kids and adults, and a Golden guide works well for younger kids.)

 Some butterflies love flower nectar, while others prefer to eat sugar from a rotting fruit.
-Try making two different kinds of feeders and see if they attract different types of butterflies.
+Learn two different ways to make a butterfly feeder and see if they attract different types of butterflies.

-This is a simple butterfly feeder that you can make with a baby food jar and some sugar water.
+Construct a butterfly feeder using a baby food jar and some sugar water.
 Adult supervision is recommended.

 What You Need:

 - Small jar (like a baby food jar)

 What You Do:

 1. Make some butterfly food with nine parts water and one part sugar (use tablespoons or teaspoons depending on the size of your jar).
 Add the sugar to the water and boil in a pan until it is dissolved.
 Let it cool while you prepare the butterfly feeder.